sfitzgerald96/tic-tac-toe-vuejs/README.md

 - In addition, when an event goes back up to the root Vue instance you have to say @click.native

 Different ways to run Vuejs.
 Either with a CDN or downloaded library directly or through templating

+Vuejs can't track direct mutation of arrays or objects, so you need to splice a brand new one for it to rerender